 - Medical procedures (also called iatrogenic leaks) for various diagnostic or therapeutic reasons such as lumbar punctures to collect fluid for analysis if meningitis is suspected, lumbar puncture for injection of contrast (myelography), spinal anesthesia, epidural injections, epidural steroid injections, prior skull base or spinal surgery, CSF shunt over-drainage, prior sinonasal surgery, and chiropractic or other spinal manipulations.

 - Spontaneous leaks that occur with minimal or no clear cause.
-Sometimes spontaneous leaks may be associated with some sort of spinal pathology such as calcified disk material or bones spurs.
+Sometimes spontaneous leaks may be associated with some sort of spinal pathologies such as calcified disk material or bone spurs.
 These leaks are usually ventral (or in front of the spinal cord).

 1 “CSF Leak: A Curable Cause of Headache.”
 A Non-Profit Hospital in Los Angeles, <www.cedars-sinai.edu/Patients/Programs-and-Services/Neurosurgery/Centers-and-Programs/Cerebrospinal-Fluid-Leak/CSF-Leak-A-Curable-Cause-of-Headache.aspx>.